Fairview Park (Hong Kong): Demographics

 In the 2016 by-census, the population of the estate was recorded as 14,474.
 The median age of the residents was 45.6, slightly more than the Hong Kong-wide figure of 43.4.

 Education

 Fairview Park is in Primary One Admission (POA) School Net 74.
 Within the school net are multiple aided schools (operated independently but funded with government money) and one government school: Yuen Long Government Primary School (元朗官立小學).

-Access Road Controversy
+Access road controversy

 Fairview Park is a rare example of a self-contained gated community in Hong Kong, linked to the outside world by Fairview Park Boulevard, which despite being a private road has long been opened to the public; its heavy use by nearby villagers and businesses eventually became a source of controversy.

 Accident

 On 31 January 2007, a 12-year-old pupil riding his bike to school was run over and killed by a large truck at Fairview Park Boulevard.
 Fairview Park residents accused the Hong Kong Government of delaying the opening of the recently built Kam Pok Road (which bisects Fairview Park Boulevard near the Fairview Park gate) which cost roughly $10 million.
 This delay, they said, has resulted in Fairview Park Boulevard being turned into a major traffic thoroughfare.

 On 2 February 2007, Fairview Park residents attended a special meeting organised by the Yuen Long District Council in which the Transport Department announced it would open Kam Pok Road on 5 February without restricting the use of Fairview Park Boulevard by heavy vehicles over seven metres in length.
 Fairview Park residents responded with outrage by waving placards and shouting.
 Some council members immediately left the meeting in protest.
 Fairview Park residents decided to convene a residents meeting themselves on 3 February 2007, to discuss further tactics.
 They revealed their desire to block trucks coming through by lying on the road.
 Fairview Park residents made a public pledge to drop their legal proceedings against the Transport Department if the Transport Department would ban heavy vehicle use on Fairvew Park Boulevard.
 The Transport Department said it would only make the next move when all legal proceedings are settled.
 The Transport Department was accused of cowardly behaviour by not standing up to certain groups.
 Transport Department deputy director Law Fung-ping was evasive and ambiguous in her answers when grilled by the hosts of RTHK Radio 1's HK2000 phone-in programme.
 Host Robert Chow Yung accused her department of cowardly behaviour.